USS Kingsville Commissions in Corpus Christi

 |0

-This work, USS Kingsville Commissions in Corpus Christi [Image 2 of 2], by PO2 Nicholas Huynh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Kingsville Commissions in Corpus Christi, by LT Brinn Hefron, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.